Internal Comms Measurement 101: Choosing the Right Graph to Tell Your Data Story

-Internal communication professionals are increasingly turning their attention to measurement.
-This is key to earning a seat at the table, tracking results, and creating strategies that deliver on business objectives.
-But data and analytics sometimes are a bit out of our comfort zones.
-So, in this blog our goal is to start by reviewing a few common types of graphs and when to use them.
-For a more in-depth explanation check out storytellingwithdata.com/chart-guide.
+Internal comms professionals are turning their attention to measurement.
+Internal comms measurement is key to earning a seat at the table, tracking results, and creating strategies that deliver on business objectives.
+But data and analytics are sometimes out of our comfort zones.
+So, in this blog we’re reviewing a few common types of graphs and when to use them.
+For a more in-depth explanation check out this chart guide from Storytelling with Data.

 This chart type is best used to illustrate changes over time or to compare how several things change over time in relation to one another.

 There are many types of bar charts.
 This chart variety is used to graph categorical data or data sorted into groups for comparison.
-The classic vertical bar chart likely is the most familiar to you.
-And a horizontal bar chart is very useful when you have longer category names.
-But you can also use stacked bar charts that are used to illustrate the parts or components of a given category and compare the categories.
+The classic vertical bar chart is likely the most familiar to you, but a horizontal bar chart is useful when you have longer category names.
+You can also use stacked bar charts to illustrate the parts or components of a given category and compare the categories.

 As an internal comms pro, a few examples of how you might use bar charts include: